Opportunities to grow business across the customer lifecycle

 The aim of digital transformation is to develop a roadmap to improve digital capabilities and skills, while at the same time, integrating ‘always-on’ digital marketing activities with brand and product marketing in the business.

 This chart from the research shows that many businesses are active in transformation to try to achieve this aim through the success factors covered in this briefing.

 To review your digital readiness, either for integrated digital marketing or individual channels, download our free digital marketing benchmark templates or take our interactive capability graders.
 These templates will give you a quick review for digital marketing governance and the key channels like search, social, email marketing plus analytics, content marketing and digital experience.

 All the best for grasping the opportunities from digital marketing trends in 2021 and beyond!
 I'll continue to cover the innovations through the year via my LinkedIn profile, so do connect if you'd like these insights or to ask me any questions.

 If you're looking to rapidly implement one or some of the digital marketing trends covered in this blog, don't forget to ensure you have an integrated digital marketing plan in place, so you can reap the rewards of the latest digital marketing trends across your customer lifecycle.

 Download our Free digital marketing plan template

-Our popular digital marketing strategy template will give you a structure for applying the Smart Insights RACE planning framework to help you rapidly create an integrated digital marketing plan for your business.
+Our popular digital marketing strategy template will give you an integrated structure for applying the Smart Insights RACE Framework to help you rapidly create an integrated digital marketing plan and incorporate digital marketing trends in your business.